United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

 The beauty of Cloud Office Print is that the data created by the Python SDK can be used in all templates of different file extensions while using the same tags.

 ## Setup
-First we create a new Python file and import the Cloud library and the [requests](https://pypi.org/project/requests/)-library:
+First we create a new Python file and import the Cloud Office Print library and the [requests](https://pypi.org/project/requests/)-library:

 ```python
 import cloudofficeprint as cop